RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/6-signature-provider.md

 description: Learn how to build your own signature provider.
 ---

-In a previous chapter, we used the signature provider `@requestnetwork/web3-signature`.
+In a previous chapter, we used the signature providers `@requestnetwork/web3-signature` and `@requestnetwork/epk-signature` (this one is made for test purpose).
 But, if you are not using web3, you need to inject your own signature mechanism to the request client.
 This is fairly simple, you need to implement a class following this interface: (see on [github](https://github.com/RequestNetwork/requestNetwork/blob/master/packages/types/src/signature-provider-types.ts))

 ```typescript